With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 With enzymatic melting of the vascular wall with pancreatic juice containing proteases, lipases, amylases in pancreatic necrosis, etc.).

-Diapedetic hemorrhage ( due to an increase in the permeability of the walls of blood vessels) occurs due to the leakage of blood from microvessels (arterioles, capillaries and venules).
-An increase in the permeability of the vascular wall is observed in hemorrhagic diathesis, including systemic vasculitis, avitaminosis (especially avitaminosis C), uremia, sepsis, scarlet fever, other infectious and infectious-allergic diseases, as well as poisoning with benzene, phosphorus.
+Diapedetic hemorrhage ( due to increased permeability of vessel walls) occurs as a result of blood leakage from microvessels (arterioles, capillaries and venules).
+An increase in the permeability of the vascular wall is observed in hemorrhagic diathesis, including systemic vasculitis, vitamin deficiency (especially vitamin deficiency C), uremia, sepsis, scarlet fever, other infectious and infectious-allergic diseases, as well as benzene and phosphorus poisoning.

-Hemorrhagic diathesis- This is a condition characterized by increased bleeding, a tendency to prolonged bleeding, which is observed with blood coagulation disorders and (or) an increase in the permeability of the vascular wall.
+Hemorrhagic diathesis is a condition characterized by increased bleeding, a tendency to prolonged bleeding, which is observed with blood clotting disorders and (or) increased permeability of the vascular wall.

-C) RELATING TO THE EXTERNAL ENVIRONMENT
+C) IN RELATION TO THE EXTERNAL ENVIRONMENT

 All bleeding is divided into three main types: external, internal and mixed.
 There are also various combinations of these types of bleeding in one patient.